 When the pilot electronic switch is closed and the pilot is ignited by the Arc Starter, current from the 1st section flows between electrode and tip.
 Then as transfer begins, a small current from the 2nd inverter flows from electrode to work.
 When transfer is detected the pilot switch is opened and current from the 1st section is free to flow to the work through the diode which is also on the Pilot board.
+The PAK200i and the optional 1Torch are exceptions in that the second section is not enabled during piloting.
+Both pilot and initial transfer come from the first section.
+Other sections are phased in as the current ramps up to the final level.
 The Pilot PCB also contains a pilot current sensor to detect and measure the level of pilot current.
 Additional resistor/capacitor (RC) circuits on the pilot PCB assist and stabilize the pilot and transferred arcs.

 The AC Suppression PCB has capacitors and other transient suppression components to protect the system from transients on the AC lines.
-It also provides power for the neon AC present indicators which illuminate when AC power is connected even with ON-OFF switch, CB1, off.
+It also provides power for the neon AC present indicators which illuminate when AC power is connected even when the ON-OFF switch, CB1, is off.